 The analysis tool works by assigning different color ranges to the 3D model.
 By following these signals you can confirm that draft directions at each point fall within the specified parameters for your part.
 These parameters can always be adjusted through the unit settings.
 It is important to note that color accuracy can vary according to the video card used, so if you’re seeing a color representation that doesn’t match up to the stated values then this may just be a display error.

 You can perform a draft analysis on any surface of your model.
 In order to select a surface, check the On the Fly box and hover over the intended surface.
 Once you have highlighted a surface, corresponding details will show up in the draft analysis box.
 The parameters option should show the direction in which the component will be ejected from its tool.
 The pull will always be perpendicular to the plane of your surface.
 You can click the Inverse button to reverse the draft direction.

 As you can see, there’s a lot to unpack when it comes to CATIA Draft Analysis.
-For more information on how we work or an estimate on our CAD services feel free to contact us.
+For more information on how we provide outsourced CATIA design services or an estimate on our CAD services feel free to contact us.
 We’re always ready to help.